jeffharrell/minicart/README.md

 ### General

 `paypal.minicart.render(config)`
 Renders the minicart to the page.
-Config is optional and has the following options:
+Config is optional and can have the following properties:

  * `parent` - HTMLElement the minicart should render to.
  * `target` - HTML target property for the checkout form.